navin-mohan/navin-mohan.github.io/_posts/2018-12-31-endianess.md

 ```

 ## Why should you care about endianness?
-We are not writing assembly anymore then why are we concerned about such a low level detail.
+We are not writing assembly anymore then why are we concerned about such a low-level detail.
 Well, the compiler takes care of most of the heavy-lifting but there are certain cases where the developer's attention is required.
 The following are the two common cases.

 ### Handling binary files
 Binary files have a standard software representation which may or may not match with the endianness of your system.
 Therefore it needs to be handled accordingly by the developer.